 We work with the attitude that ideas should be judged on their own merit, not on the job title of the person who said them.

-There’s no doubt that hierarchy has an important place in the workplace – it means that organisations have decision makers, leaders and mentors.
+There’s no doubt that hierarchy has an important place in the workplace – it means that organisations have decision-makers, leaders and mentors.
 But in some situations the hierarchy is counterproductive.
 When it comes to coming up with new ideas it’s important to make sure that ideas come before job titles.
-Ideas should be judged on their merit, not on who said them, something that big business can be guilty of ignoring.
+Ideas should be judged on their merit, not on who said them, something that big businesses can be guilty of ignoring.